Thursday 8 June 2023

 Milton's Grand Style in Paradise Lost

 John Milton's epic poem "Paradise Lost" is widely regarded as a masterpiece of literature, not only for its theological depth and inventive narrative but for its stunning use of language and grand style.
-Milton's grand style is one of the most striking aspects of Paradise Lost.
+All the works of Milton have the stamp of his "indomitable personality and irrepressible originality".
+But the most distinguished feature of Milton's poetry is his grand and sublime style.
 He employs a range of poetic techniques to create a rich tapestry of language and imagery that is at once beautiful and powerful.
-The grand style of Milton's poetry is marked by a formal, elevated diction, elaborate syntax, and a heightened sense of rhythm and meter.
-At the heart of the poem is Milton's grand style - a highly ornate and complex form of poetic diction that seeks to elevate the text, creating a rich and complex amalgam of ideas and images that is designed to move the reader in profound ways.
+At the heart of Milton's Paradise Lost is his grand style - a highly ornate and complex form of poetic diction that seeks to elevate the text, creating a rich and complex amalgam of ideas and images that is designed to move the reader in profound ways.
+In Mathew Arnold's words: "He is our first great artist in style, our first-rate master in grand style."

-Milton's use of epic similes is another feature of his grand style.
+Milton's use of epic similes is another striking feature of his grand style.
 Epic similes or metaphors are extended comparisons that develop over several lines to add depth and significance to the narrative.
 Milton uses extended similes in Paradise Lost to amplify the grandeur of the characters and the events he describes.
 For example, When the poet describes Satan, he calls up the picture of the huge Leviathan, whom, "the pilot of some night-foundered skiff" deemed "some island".
 The shield of Satan is presented "Like the moon, whose orb/Through optic glass the Tuscan artist views/At evening from the top Fesole."
 The fallen angels floating on the lake of Hell "Lay entranced/Thick as autumnal leaves that strow the brooks/In Vallombrosa".
 When they spring upon the wing, they look like a cloud of locusts: "As when the potent rod/Of Amram's son, in Egypt's evil day/Waved round the coast, up-called a pitchy cloud/Of locusts, warping on the eastern wind /...So numberless were those bad angels seen /Hovering on wing under the cope of Hell."

 Milton also makes extensive use of classical allusions in Paradise Lost.
 Allusion is a technique that involves referencing other works of literature, mythology or history.
 For example, in Book VII, Milton alludes to the story of Icarus, who flew too close to the sun and fell to his death.
 He writes: "As when Icarus, with ambitious wings / Fell from his father's hands to prove his flight".
 By referencing the story of Icarus, Milton creates a powerful image of the fallen angels who are cast out of heaven.
 Then, Milton uses archaic and classical expressions, as well as complex syntactic structures to create a sense of grandeur and elevated significance.
 For example, in Book I, Milton describes Satan as "Th' infernal Serpent; he who first made way / In the hot womb of chaos, and produc'd /... bright luminaries".
 Here, Milton uses elevated language to convey the enormity of Satan's power and the catastrophic consequences of his actions.